-Glacial deposits
+Glacial Deposits

-Alpine glacial deposits in the Wasatch Range are of the Pinedale glacial advance and an older glaciation of uncertain but likely Bull Lake advance; relatively small post-Pinedale moraines are present in some cirque basins.
-Pinedale deposits in their type area in the Wind River Range of Wyoming are about 12 to 24 ka (Imbrie and others, 1984) (with glacial maxima about 16 to 23 ka on the basis of cosmogenic Al and Be dating; Gosse and others, 1995; Chadwick and others, 1997; Phillips and others, 1997), and are roughly coeval with the late Wisconsin glaciation, global Last Glacial Maximum (LGM, about 26.5 to 19.0 ka; Clark and others, 2009), and Marine Oxygen Isotope Stage 2 (MIS 2, 26 to 14 ka; Lisiecki and Raymo, 2005).
-In contrast, deposits of the Bull Lake alpine glacial advance in their type area in the Wind River Range are about 150 ka (Sharp and others, 2003; Pierce and others, 2011; Pierce and others, 2018) and are roughly coeval with the Illinoian glaciation or MIS 6 (167 to 132 ka; Lisiecki and Raymo, 2005).
+Alpine glacial deposits in the Wasatch Range are of the Pinedale glaciation and an older glaciation of uncertain but likely Bull Lake age.
+Pinedale deposits in their type area in the Wind River Range of Wyoming are about 13 to 30 ka, with glacial maxima about 16 to 23 ka on the basis of cosmogenic 26Al and 10Be dating (Gosse and others, 1995; Chadwick and others, 1997; Phillips and others, 1997; Pierce and others, 2018), and are roughly coeval with the late Wisconsin glaciation, global Last Glacial Maximum (LGM, about 19.0 to 26.5 ka; Clark and others, 2009), and Marine Oxygen Isotope Stage 2 (MIS 2, 14 to 29 ka; data from Lisiecki and Raymo, 2005).
+In contrast, deposits of the Bull Lake alpine glacial advance in their type area in the Wind River Range are about 150 ka (Sharp and others, 2003; Pierce and others, 2011; Pierce and others, 2018) and are roughly coeval with the Illinoian glaciation or MIS 6 (130 to 191 ka; data from Lisiecki and Raymo, 2005).

 Glaciation in the map area has not been studied in detail, but it probably followed patterns of Wasatch Front glaciation and was influenced by late Pleistocene Lake Bonneville.
+In the Wasatch Range, maximum ice extent during the Pinedale glaciation occurred about 17.5 to 22 ka (Laabs and Munroe, 2016; Quirk and others, 2018, 2020) with deglaciation and minor moraine-building pauses lasting through about 13 ka (Laabs and others, 2011; Laabs and Munroe, 2016; Quirk and others, 2018).
 Laabs and Munroe (2016) described the problems of relative timing of glacial advances and retreats and the rise and fall of Lake Bonneville.
-Based on new Be cosmogenic exposure ages, they reported that Pinedale terminal moraines at the entrances of Little Cottonwood and Bells Canyons were occupied near the time of the Bonneville highstand 18 ka and subsequently abandoned while the lake continued to overflow at the Provo level, consistent with stratigraphic studies of Godsey and others (2005).
+Based on new 10Be cosmogenic exposure ages, they reported that Pinedale terminal moraines at the entrances of Little Cottonwood and Bells Canvons were occupied near the time of the Bonneville highstand 18 ka and subsequently abandoned while the lake continued to overflow at the Provo level, consistent with stratigraphic studies of Godsey and others (2005).
 Further, based on stratigraphic relationships between lake and glacial deposits, Laabs and Munroe (2016) reported that glaciers extended to the mountain front more than once during the last glaciation and that the youngest moraines were abandoned near the time of, or possibly before, the Bonneville flood 18 ka.
 Quirk and others (2018) used coupled glacier energy-mass balance and ice-flow models to reconstruct glacier extents in Big and Little Cottonwood Canyons and American Fork Canyon and also showed that LGM glaciers reached and abandoned their maximum extent prior to the Bonneville highstand.
-Although undated, the proximity of the Park City area Pinedale-age glacial deposits to those of the western Wasatch Range suggests that they too reached their maximum extent about 18 ka.
+Although undated, the proximity of the Park City area Pinedale-age glacial deposits to those of the western Wasatch Range suggests that they too reached their maximum extent about 17.5 ka.